lausan3/lausan3/README.md

 ## About me
 I'm a Junior at the <a href="https://www.cuny.edu" target="_blank" rel="noreferrer noopener">City University of New York</a> completing a personalized degree in Computer Science and Game Programming!

-I'm also a Software Engineer intern at <a href="https://thedifferenceapp.com/" target="_blank" rel="noreferrer noopener">The Difference</a>!
+I'm also a Software Engineering Intern at <a href="https://thedifferenceapp.com/" target="_blank" rel="noreferrer noopener">The Difference</a>!

 I've been programming since junior year of high school and have loved it ever since.
 I love learning about new technologies and helping drive things that I'm passionate about forward.